-28 days-Any volume having a card pocket or a date due slip which is not stamped "Library Use Only" or designated as a reserve book.
-The pocket or slip is usually located inside the back book cover.
+28 days-Any volume which is not stamped "Restricted" or "Library Use Only" or designated as a reserve book may generally be checked out for 28 days.
 These books are subject to recall if required by another person.
-If there is no pocket or slip, please ask the Circulation Supervisor or Librarian.
+If there is a question regarding whether an item circulates, please ask the Circulation Supervisor or a librarian.

-- LSU law faculty may borrow any Law Library materials. - Other LSU faculty may borrow monographs from the general collection for a period of four weeks. - Faculty from other universities must present a university identification card. - Other guests do not have circulation privileges.
+- LSU law faculty may borrow any Law Library materials. - Other LSU faculty may borrow monographs from the general collection for a period of four weeks, with one renewal. - Faculty from other universities must present a university identification card. - Other guests do not have circulation privileges.
 They may borrow reserve books for two hours only by leaving identification at the Circulation Desk. - Bar Review students are treated as "other guests."